anvi9729/anvi9729/README.md

-- 👋 Hi, I’m Anvi Naik
+- 👋 Hi, I’m Anvi Radhakrishna Naik
-- 👀 I’m interested in Data Analytic.
+- 👀 I see to it, I Learn one new thing every day; coz learning will help focus on the what exists tommrow where it takes you.
-- 🌱 I’m currently learning Data Science, AI/ML, Digital Visualization.
+- 🌱 I’m currently in the path of exploring Data Science, Business Intelligence , Digital Visualization.
+Focus is on data, which helps to get the the required insights and convert it to the business answers.
 - 📫 You could reach me on https://www.linkedin.com/in/anvi-radhakrishna-naik-421a0693/

 <!---